We want you to have a great time studying at LSBU

 To apply and be eligible to study as an Erasmus student you must ensure that your university has an agreement with us first.
 Speak to the Erasmus Coordinator at your university about this and about how the process of being 'nominated' to study at LSBU happens.
 We can only take students who have been nominated to LSBU by their home institution.

 Once you've been nominated, you can apply directly to us.
-Each applicant needs to complete an LSBU application form and send in copies of their:
+Applications should include the following:

 - English Language certificates

 Once we have received your application we aim to contact you within two weeks to let you know if you have been successful.
-If you're accepted our EU Coordinator will send you a confirmation letter and welcome pack and you'll then be able to apply for accommodation in our halls of residence.
+If you're accepted you will be sent a confirmation letter and welcome pack and you'll then be able to apply for accommodation in our halls of residence.

 All students must apply for their Erasmus exchange placement by: